modernizedvisions/thechesapeakeshell/docs/EMAIL_HTML_AUDIT.md

 - **Owner invoice template:** `functions/_lib/emailTemplates.ts` via `renderOwnerInvoicePaidEmail`.
 - **Inline templates:** custom order payment link and invoice creation use inline HTML strings in their respective route handlers.

-**Implication:** If the “new template” you edited is not `functions/_lib/orderConfirmationEmail.ts`, it is not wired to the customer confirmation email.
+**Implication:** If the ï¿½new templateï¿½ you edited is not `functions/_lib/orderConfirmationEmail.ts`, it is not wired to the customer confirmation email.

 ## 4) What HTML is passed to Resend